wiseleywu/Conference-Central-API/README.md

 - `Session` entity is setup to have the following properties:
   - `name` - Name of Session (StringProperty)
   - `sessionType` - Type of Session, such as workshop, lecture, etc (StringProperty)
-  - `organizerUserId` - User ID who created the session, same as the one who created the parent conference (IntegerProperty)
   - `speakerId` - An unique identifier of the speaker who hosts the session (IntegerProperty)
   - `highlight` - Summary of the session (StringProperty, not indexed)